My favourite fonts of 2009

-Perhaps the most difficult part in compiling this list is not what to include, but what to leave out.
+Perhaps the most difficult part of compiling this list is not what to include, but what to leave out.
 There are, then, many other typefaces that should be in this list, but aren’t.
-Perhaps some of your favourites from 2009 coincide with mine; perhaps they don’t — I’d love to hear about them in the comments below.
+Perhaps some of your favorites from 2009 coincide with mine; perhaps they don’t — I’d love to hear about them in the comments below.
 Without further ado:

 Trilby